 Training with Master Song Zhi Yong changed my whole approach to martial arts in general, and more specifically, Internal Martial Arts.
 Song Zhi Yong is a senior disciple of legendary Shanxi Xing Yi Master Li Gui Chang.
 Master Song is rare and unique teacher.
 I hope this article, which summarizes my studies with him over more than 20 years, gives the reader a sense of the man and his art.
+Click HERE to read Part 2 of this article.

 I first met Master Song Zhi Yong in 1994 when North American Tang Shou Tao (NATST) sponsored a trip to Beijing to study Xing Yi Quan with Master Li Gui Chang and his disciples, and to study Ba Gua Zhang with Master Zhang Hua Sen. At that time I did not even know if Master Song studied Xing Yi.
 The other disciples taught us forms and methods under the watchful eye of Master Li, while Song concerned himself with taking care of Master Li.